 If action scenes pique your interest, AOT will not let you down.
-It will also include some thought-provoking conversations, break your heart on several occasions, make you chuckle, and leave you wanting more of this intriguing and compelling masterpiece.
+It will also include some thought-provoking conversations and evoke emotions in you.
+You will be broke-hearted, then chuckle, and left wanting more of this intriguing masterpiece.
 You’ll never guess what’s about to happen!

-Naruto is set in the world of ninjas and follows Uzumaki Naruto, a young aspiring ninja who is determined to become a Hokage (essentially a village leader) in order to be recognized and accepted by others.
+Naruto is set in the world of ninjas.
+It follows Uzumaki Naruto, a young aspiring ninja who aims to become the leader of his village.

 For “kids” born in the 1990s, Naruto is undoubtedly the most well-known anime.
-It may not have the best reviews, it may contain a lot of fillers, and it may be too slow for some, but the fact remains that this anime is one of the top ten most popular on MAL.
+It may not have the best reviews, have a lot of fillers, and maybe the slow-paced dynamics aren’t for everyone.
+But the fact remains that this anime is one of the top ten most popular on MAL.

 I’ll tell you what people like about it from my own perspective – Naruto is, after all, pure nostalgia for me!

-Despite being stupid and possessing all of the fundamental characteristics of a classic shounen main character, Naruto is a really appealing character.
+Despite being a bit silly and having all of the fundamental characteristics of a classic shounen main character, Naruto is an appealing character.
 Are you curious as to why?
-Well, he is nice, he does not give up despite being bullied, and he does not give up on others either.
+Well, he is still a kind-hearted person.
+Despite being bullied, he doesn’t hold grudges and doesn’t give up on his dream.
 Many people have experienced bullying or ostracism, and Naruto depicts it in a relatable manner.
 Many fans admire his life outlook and his “never give up” attitude.
 Naruto believes that “hard work beats talent”, after all.

-I addressed it in one of my previous articles, and I’ll say it again here: Motives of kindness, sacrifice, forgiveness, justice, friendship, family, and, of course, love are all present in Naruto.
-Everything that our world might be missing is depicted just as it should be.
+I mentioned it in one of my earlier articles, and I’ll reiterate it here: Naruto is filled with the ideals of goodness, selflessness, forgiveness, justice, friendship, family, and, of course, love.
+Everything that might be missing from our reality is adequately represented.

-It’s one of the rare anime series that has great character development that isn’t rushed and owing to the 720 episodes, you may enjoy the Naruto Universe for a long time.
+It’s one of the rare anime series that has great character development.
+There are 720 episodes, so you can enjoy the Naruto Universe for a very long time without feeling rushed.

 3. Hunter x Hunter